FREQUENTLY ASKED

 a) using the AC/DC charger.
 (Make sure power source is turned on.)

-b) using the 3 foot cable provided, plug the large USB end into any computer USB port (or 5V 2.0A USB wall adapter), and the other end into the tablet USB.
+b) using the 3 foot cable provided, plug the large USB end into any computer USB port (or USB 5V 2.0A wall adapter), and the other end into the tablet USB.
 Computer on, tablet off.

 2) Once you have enough power to the battery to effect a start-up, then power on the tablet and check the settings for 'Battery' and verify that it is charging (or not).